ArminJo/Talkie/README.md

 ### Version 1.3.0
 - Removed blocking wait for ATmega32U4 Serial in examples.
-- 10 bit Coefficients are working now, but they do not sound better :-(.
+- 10 bit Coefficients are working now, but they do not sound better :disappointed:.
 - Tested on an ESP32.
 - Tested on a BluePill.